gauranshkumar/dicee/README.md

 1. Clone the repo or open *Android Studio* and click `Open From Source Control` and paste the repo link.
 2. Get the dependencies using command `flutter pub get`
 3. To run app use `flutter run -d <deviceName>` here at the place of deviceName put the name of device you want to run in.

+> Test it live as a WebApp here [Tie-Break](https://gauranshkumar.github.io/tie-break/)
 ****
 ## Features:
 -   Eye Catching Color Schemes.